diego2094/ai-training/README.md

 ## Try it out

 As mentioned above, two datasets are already provided with the data needed to test all the lesson solutions.
-For the first module, you will need an `experts_profile.db` file.
+For the first module, you will need an `employees.db` file.
 A Python script called `csv-to-db-py` is provided to generate this file from the CSV data.
 Simply run `python csv-to-db-py` to generate it.
 For the third lesson of the second module, a large dataset is required.
 We have provided one as part of this repository, but there's also a Python script that you can run to generate a new one with as many rows as you'd like.
 To do so, set the number of rows you want to generate in `generate_large_dataset.py` and run the script with `python generate_large_dataset.py`.

 To begin testing the solutions, a `requirements.txt` file is included with all the dependencies you need for these modules.
 Run `pip install -r requirements.txt` to install them.